lastland/scala-forklift/README.rst

 - Migrations are only applied on top of known migrations which have been applied in the right order.
   Otherwise the application is rejected (which may prevent invalid states).

+Also an app can check that the code it uses matches the database schema version, so it does not run with incompatible versions.

 Requirements: Building Slick
 -----------------------------------------------------------------------
 This project was tested against a Slick revision which has not been released in binary form.
 You need build it yourself and publish it locally.
 To do this: